RedisLabs/redislabs-docs/content/rdi/_index.md

 ## Features

-RDI is an enterprise grade product with extensive set of features:
+RDI is an enterprise grade product with an extensive set of features:

 ### Performance and scalability